scala-steward/open-electrons-templates/sbt-common-formatter-plugin/README.md

     """
 ```

-defined as a string interpolaion(https://docs.scala-lang.org/overviews/core/string-interpolation.html).
+defined as a [string interpolaion](https://docs.scala-lang.org/overviews/core/string-interpolation.html).
 To add any new
 configuration or update the existing ones, directly modify it there.
 Please refer to the <a href="#publishing">Publishing</a>
 on how to publish your changes so that all the other projects can apply this new formatter configuration.